Complex Wannier centers and drifting Wannier functions in non-Hermitian Hamiltonians: Discussion

 \section{Discussion}

 We have shown necessary and sufficient conditions for biorthogonal Wilson loops to break unitarity, yielding complex Wannier centers in non-Hermitian bands.
 More importantly, we demonstrated that the imaginary parts of such complex Wannier centers are associated with an imbalance in the momentum-weight distribution of Wannier functions and often act as their effective average momenta.
 These momentum shifts lead to observable drifts of Wannier functions in real space, thus establishing a direct dynamical manifestation of complex Wannier centers and providing a practical route for probing non-Hermitian Wannier configurations.
-We expect that these dynamical features will affect transport, for example, in the adiabaticity limits in Thouless pumps.

-In pseudo-Hermitian Hamiltonians, such as those in models~\eqref{DoubleSSH} and~\eqref{ToyModel1}, preparing localized Wannier functions and adiabatically tuning a parameter would reveal whether a pair of Wannier centers carries equal or opposite Krein signatures: only the latter undergo Krein collisions and acquire imaginary parts, producing a measurable drift, whereas the former remain stationary.
+In pseudo-Hermitian Hamiltonians, such as those in models~\eqref{ToyModel1} and~\eqref{DoubleSSH}, preparing localized Wannier functions and adiabatically tuning a parameter would reveal whether a pair of Wannier centers carries equal or opposite Krein signatures: only the latter undergo Krein collisions and acquire imaginary parts, producing a measurable drift, whereas the former remain stationary.
 The relationship between non-Hermitian Wannier Hamiltonians with complex spectra and the edge Hamiltonians of these systems has remained largely unexplored.
 Here we show that, in a system with anticommuting pseudo-Hermiticity and (pseudo) inversion symmetries, the Krein structure of the Wilson loop establishes a bulk–boundary correspondence between complex Wannier centers and the spectrum of edge states.
 In addition, we present a possible experimental realization of that system in a well-known platform.